Your guide to Easter in Penrith

 Make the most of your Easter long weekend with lots of great ideas that don't involve chocolate.

-There’s plenty of family-friendly dining options in Penrith, but we suggest you visit O’Donoghues Pub which has a huge menu of delicious food and a play area for kids.
-There’s also Maldini's and The Coffee Club at the Nepean River for great kid-friendly menus in an unbeatable location.
+There’s plenty of family-friendly dining options in Penrith, but we recommend the newly refurbished Peachy Bistro, located within the Peachtree Hotel Penrith.
+There’s also Lonestar Rib House at the Nepean River for a great kid-friendly menu in an unbeatable location.
 Check out the eateries with kids entertainment for more options.

 Ingenia Holiday Park backs onto the picturesque Nepean River and offers a range of accommodation to suit all family sizes and budgets.
 There's also the Quality Inn Penrith or Holiday Inn both conveniently located near facilities if you want to be closer to the action.

-We highly recommend stopping by Goji Bar & Restaurant at the Nepean River for dumplings served with an amazing view; or head to Percy Plunkett for a delicious brunch or for something romantic, try Penrith’s new wine bar Allan Grammar - the perfect way to end your day.
+We highly recommend stopping by Masala Kitchen at the Nepean River for modern Indian cuisine with an amazing view; or head to Settlers Mulgoa for a delicious brunch or for something romantic, try Penrith’s new wine bar AG - the perfect way to end your day.

 Mercure Penrith is situated next to Penrith Panthers and within a short walking distance from attractions, restaurants, public transport and shopping.
+There’s also the Quest Penrith, which is central to the Penrith CBD and within close proximity to the Penrith train station.
 If you prefer self-contained accommodation, try the Astina Parkside Apartments in Penrith.

 Groups of friends are spoilt for choice when it comes to dining options in Penrith.
-Head to Mr Watkins for some seriously good food and an impressive range of beers, cocktails and wine.
-There’s also High St Social for wood fire pizza, world class burgers as well as craft beers and boutique wines or Downtown Brooklyn for burgers and basketball – yes it’s a thing.
+Head to Emu Hall for some seriously good food and an impressive range of cocktails and wine.
+There’s also High St Social for wood fire pizza, world class burgers as well as craft beers and boutique wines or Riverside Bar and Dining for tapas and a view!

 Please ensure you check Easter operating hours directly with each location as these are subject to change and may not be open every day during the Easter period.